Drug and Alcohol Treatment in Utah

 How Does Utah Compare to Other States?

 Compared to the rest of the nation, Utah’s rates for drug abuse are quite low.
 According to The National Survey on Drug Use and Health, 6 percent of the population admitted to using an illegal substance in the past month, compared to 8 percent of the total population.
-Interestingly, the number of drug-induced deaths is higher than the national average, with 20.6 per 100,000 of the population having died from drugs in 2007.
+Interestingly, the number of drug-induced deaths is higher than the national average, with 20.6 per 100,000 of the population has died from drugs in 2007.
 The national average was 12.7 per 100,000 people.

 This high rate of drug-related deaths has brought a spotlight on binge drinking and illegal drug use, as more people die in Utah from prescription drug overdoses alone as they do from car accidents.
 There has been a greater need for educating Utah’s youth on the dangers of prescription medications, as many young people self-diagnose themselves and combine drugs with other medications.